 |Career Enhancement Opportunity (CEO)|

-The Mentoring Program is a 12 month training program for mentor/associate pairs.
-The training consists of three phases scheduled throughout the year at various locations in which participants receive training in mentoring, team building, and leadership to assist both the mentor and the associate.
-During the program year, the mentor and associate also meet periodically to pursue career enhancement ideas and establish a business association.
+The Mentoring Program is a 12 month training program for mentor/mentee pairs.
+Training and program requirements focus on mentoring, team building, eadership, and enhancing ammunition functional skills.
+During the program year, the mentor and mentee also work projects together, attend training, and meet periodically to pursue career enhancement ideas and establish a business association.

 |Competitive Selection Procedures|

-Annual and periodic surveys are conducted to identify CPD program requirements.
-The supervisor and MACOM CPM or ACPM approve the request for professional development.
-Requests for training are sent to the Ammunition Management Career Program Office (AMCPO) to approve and process the requests.
+Periodic surveys are conducted to identify CPD program requirements.
+The supervisor and Command/Activity Managers review and approve applications for professional development for careerists in their organization.
+Applications are sent to the Ammunition Management Career Program Office (AMCPO) for final approval and processing.
 ACTEDS funds are always subject to availability as set forth by HQDA, G-3/5/7.

 |Point of Contact|